MercersKitchen/Music-Player-20250131-P2-github.io/Lesson Prototyping/MercersLessons/ImageAspectRatio/ReadMe Paper Folding.txt

 Answer will be >1, <1, or =1
 Thus, can divide length by width and doesn't matter if

-Answer >1, mutliply smaller dimension to get larger dimension Answer <1, divide smaller dimension to get larger dimension Answer >1, divide larger dimension to get smaller dimension Answer <1, multiple larger dimension to get smaller dimension
+Answer >1, multiply smaller dimension to get larger dimension Answer <1, divide smaller dimension to get larger dimension Answer >1, divide larger dimension to get smaller dimension Answer <1, multiple larger dimension to get smaller dimension